The

 Demographics

-Middle income thirty-somethings represent the norm in Lincoln Park.
+Middle-income thirty-somethings represent the norm in Lincoln Park.

 Housing Prices

-Lincoln Park’s Best Restaurants:
+Lincoln Park’s Best Restaurants

-• Café Ba BaReeba.
-Northern Spanish style pintxos tapas are Café Ba BaReeba specialty.
-Only $2 for a tapa?!
+• Café Ba BaReeba: Northern Spanish-style pintxos tapas are a specialty of Café Ba BaReeba.
+Only a few dollars for a tapa?!
 What are you waiting for? ¡Arriba!

-• MFK.
-Is that the ocean calling, or just your hunger?
-Either way paddle down to this acclaimed seafood restaurant.
+• MFK: Is that the ocean calling, or just your hunger?
+Either way, paddle down to this acclaimed seafood restaurant.
 They won the Chicago Tribune Diners Award in 2015.
-Test the waters, you’ll like what you find at MFK.
+Test the waters — you’ll like what you find at MFK.

 Logan Square